ploetz-zeller/symbio-documentation/docs/admin/services/sap-solution-manager-connector/Installation_ServiceInstallation.md

     "ConfigStoreConnection": - give right connection string to the database( you have to create the database yourself)
 ```

-### 2.3 Run the scipt
+### 2.3 Run the script

-Turn on powershell.
+Turn on Powershell.
-Navigate to the folder where you scipt is.
+Navigate to the folder where you script is.
 Run the command :
 Set-ExecutionPolicy
 Provide the parameter called Execution policy : unrestricted.